Should you buy an Amazon Echo?

 How does the Amazon Echo differ from other smart hubs?

 The smart hub functionality of the Echo isn’t its most publicised feature, but that doesn’t mean that it’s half-baked.
-Just like the Samsung and Swann hubs, you’ll be able to control a range of internet-connected devices.
+Just like with the Samsung hub and the Swann hub, you’ll be able to control a range of internet-connected devices.
 But rather than using a smartphone app you’ll be using your voice instead.

 Simply say ‘Alexa’ in the vicinity of an Echo and it will start listening.
 This is enough for most simple commands such as ‘Alexa, play songs by The Rolling Stones’ or ‘Alexa, set a 30-minute timer’.
 However, the possible uses of an Echo expand significantly thanks to ‘skills’.